primitivefinance/mythic/README.md

 ## Use case
 Use Excalibur to directly interface with applications deployed on EVM networks.

+## Building the Windows .msi installer

+We use `cargo-wix` to build Windows installers so Excalibur can be installed on Windows.

+1. Create the wix file that is used to build the installer: `cargo wix init --package excalibur-app --force`
+2. Run wix: `cargo wix --package excalibur-app --nocapture --name Excalibur`.
+The name flag will make this the application name saved in Program Files.

+## Building the MacOS .dmg installer

+We use `cargo-bundle` to build MacOS and Linux bundles, but have not tested Excalibur on Linux.

+1. Run `cargo bundle --target {target}`. target should match rust compiler targets.

 ## Ethereum Application Client

 ### Problem